Disclaimer: I do not claim to own anything that Anne McCaffrey has written. I own my own ideas and my own characters.

 This was a dream; she knew it was a dream, so why couldn't she make herself talk?

 Angie looked down and saw a puddle of what looked like liquid crystal.
 There was a twinkling above her head and she looked up just in time to see a raindrop.
 When it hit the ground it didn't splash, it shattered.
 Angie tilted her head at that and reached out to catch the next one.
-The drop didn't shatter and she found it interesting that instead of holding water, she held a teardrop shaped crystal.
+The drop didn't shatter when it hit her hand and she found it interesting that instead of holding water, she held a teardrop shaped crystal.

 Angie turned the crystal around in her fingers and then dropped it.
 Just as she suspected, it shattered when it hit the ground.
 She looked up and took note that the clouds were a variety of colors from pink to green to blue and white.
 Angie stood there watching the clouds as the crystal rain drops fell and shattered against the ground.